News

 • Versatile

-• Home Furnishings: Bedspreads, blankets, carpets, curtains, draperies, sheets, slipcovers, tablecloths, upholstery.
+• Home Furnishings: Bedspreads, blankets, carpets, curtains, draperies, sheets, slipcovers, tablecloths, and upholstery.

-• Other: Industrial products, medical, surgical products, non-woven products, tire cord.
+• Other: Industrial products, medical and surgical products, non-woven products, and tire cord.

 SPANDEX